top of page

 Randi Fine, Narcissistic Abuse Expert and Recovery Coach

-Randi Fine is an internationally renowned narcissistic abuse expert and recovery coach, and the author of the groundbreaking book Close Encounters of the Worst Kind: The Narcissistic Abuse Survivor’s Guide to Healing and Recovery Second Edition, the most comprehensive, well-researched, and up-to-date book on this subject.
-In addition to helping survivors recognize their abuse and heal from it, this book teaches mental health professionals how to recognize and properly treat the associated abuse syndrome.
-She is also the author of the official companion workbook Close Encounters of the Worst Kind: A Comprehensive Workbook for Survivors of Narcissistic Abuse.
-Randi Fine is the author of Cliffedge Road: A Memoir, the first and only book to characterize the life-long progression of complications caused by narcissistic child abuse.
+Randi Fine is a globally renowned narcissistic abuse expert and recovery coach, and the originator of the term Post-Narcissistic Reality Hangover™—a phrase she coined to describe the disorienting psychological aftermath survivors experience after leaving a narcissist.
+She is also the creator of the Emotional Hostage Loop™, a groundbreaking trauma-recovery framework that identifies the cyclical pattern of psychological conditioning used to keep survivors emotionally trapped.
+She is the author of the best-selling, groundbreaking book Close Encounters of the Worst Kind: The Narcissistic Abuse Survivor’s Guide to Healing and Recovery, Second Edition—the most comprehensive, well-researched, and up-to-date book on this subject.
+In addition to helping survivors recognize and heal from abuse, this book also guides mental health professionals in identifying and properly treating narcissistic abuse syndrome.
+Randi is the author of the official companion workbook Close Encounters of the Worst Kind: A Comprehensive Workbook for Survivors of Narcissistic Abuse, and the powerful memoir Cliffedge Road: A Memoir, the first and only book to illustrate the lifelong impact of narcissistic child abuse.

 Comments